ding-lab/TinDaisy/README.md

 ### 5. Run `3_make_analysis_summary.sh`
 When analysis completes, this step will create an analysis summary file which reports on the path to the output VCF file per case, and the input files which were used to generate it.

+## Running CPTAC3 analyses on MGI in Cromwell environment

+See analyses in `./demo/task_call/cromwell`.
+Significant development is taking place here, with a simple execution manager implemented with the following tools in `./src`: `runplan`, `rungo`, `runtidy`, `datatidy`.
+TODO: improve documentation

 # Development notes